Sign in / Register

 4. Use The Right Technology

 Keeping up with data that could span several months can be very challenging.
 This is why a Learning Management System is a necessary tool.
 For one, an LMS can help you create and organize training content, thus facilitating updates and modifications at later stages.
-But more importantly, the right software offers you reporting and analytics capabilities that efficiently demonstrate ROI to senior management via hard data and visual representations.
+But more importantly, the right software offers you reporting and learning analytics capabilities that efficiently demonstrate ROI to senior management via hard data and visual representations.

 5. Link Outcomes To Learning